 How to be good at neck kisses

 Along with neck kisses, some people love ear kisses.
-Try lightly kissing your partner’s earlobe — if they’re into it, they’ll let you know.
+Try lightly kissing or even licking your partner’s earlobe.
 You can also try using your teeth.
 Some people love a light bite on their neck, ear, or lower lip.

 How to be good at making out